matsim-scenarios/matsim-kelheim/README.md

 1. Open the cmd and go to your project directory
 2. Build the scenario using `mvnw package`.
 Add the option `-Dskiptests=true` in order to skip tests and speed up the process.
-3. There should be a file directly in the `matsim-kehlheim` directory with name approximately as `matsim-kehlheim-2.x.jar`.
+3. There should be a file directly in the `matsim-kehlheim` directory with name `matsim-kelheim-2.0.jar`.
-4. Run this file from the command line using `java -jar matsim-kehlheim-2.x.jar --help` to see all possible options.
+4. Run this file from the command line using `java -jar matsim-kelheim-2.0.jar --help` to see all possible options.
   1. For example, one can disable lanes or run smaller sample sizes using the available options
-5. Start this scenario using the default config by running `java -jar matsim-kehlheim-2.x.jar`.
+5. Start this scenario using the default config by running `java -jar matsim-kelheim-2.0.jar`.
 6. "Open" the output directory.
 You can drag files into VIA as was already done above.